What are tick-borne diseases in dogs?

 How can I prevent my dog from contracting a tick-borne disease?

 Always remember that prevention should be high priority when discussing tick-borne illnesses.
-At Poster Veterinary Associates, we offer a wide selection of parasite prevention products to prevent ticks and other parasites from infecting your pet.
+At Westport Veterinary Associates, we offer a wide selection of parasite prevention products to prevent ticks and other parasites from infecting your pet.

 However, no method is 100% effective, so carefully consider outings and apply tick control treatments before taking your dog to environments where ticks may thrive.
 You should also check your dog and yourself for ticks when you arrive home.